sfsu-csc-667-spring-2025-roberts/term-project-gator-tots/README.md

 Gator Tots BS ReadMe

-How to Migrate GatorTotsDB after Postgress install
+How to Migrate GatorTotsDb after Postgress install

 1. Log into Postgres with command: psql -U postgres
    - enter password when prompted
 2. Drop old database if it exists with the following line (entered in psql terminal):
-   DROP DATABASE IF EXISTS "GatorTotsDB";
+   DROP DATABASE IF EXISTS "GatorTotsDb";
    - It won't let you drop the database if you are currently connected to it, to connect to a different one, run the command: \c postgres
-3. Create GatorTotsDB database with the following line:
+3. Create GatorTotsDb database with the following line:
-   CREATE DATABASE "GatorTotsDB";
+   CREATE DATABASE "GatorTotsDb";
 4. Enter the following pg-migration script in commandline: npm run db:migrate
 5. Done